Nurou/Nurou/README.md

 ## Hi there and welcome 👋🏽

-I'm a software developer & computer science student focusing on UI development.
-I get a kick out of making things more pleasant to use 🙂
+I get a kick out of making things more pleasant to use.
+Here's what I'm currently up to:

 - 🎓  Completing a BSc in computer science
 - 🌱  Working at the University of Helsinki as a research assistant